AndyClausen/yarn-plugin-gcp-auth/README.md

 ## Notes

-The plugin will first try to fetch a token from VM metadata (if you're running on gcp), then for your gcloud ADC, and *then* your normal gcloud auth.
+The plugin will first try to fetch a token from VM metadata (using default host `metadata.google.internal` if you're running on gcp, alternate metadata host can be provided via [GCE_METADATA_HOST](https://cloud.google.com/nodejs/docs/reference/gcp-metadata/latest#environment-variables) environment variable), then for your gcloud ADC, and *then* your normal gcloud auth.
 To avoid this, log out of your ADC with `gcloud auth application-default revoke` and run `yarn gcp-auth refresh` (see [Commands](#commands)).

 If you are using this plugin during a docker build in Google Cloud Build, you need to use `--network=cloudbuild` in your `.yaml` so the container has access to GCP's metadata server.
 Read more [here](https://cloud.google.com/build/docs/build-config-file-schema#network).